Arkady23/http.net-https.net/README.md

 3.3.1.
 April 2025.
 Changed default values.
 Handles stack zeroing exception during DoS-attacks.
 3.3.2.
 April 2025.
 Added connection reset in case of DoS-attack.
 3.3.3.
 April 2025.
 Added additional control over DoS-attack (only for https).
 The blocked IP is marked in the log as "--".
+3.3.4.
+April 2025.
+Reduced the threshold for blocking DoS-attacks.